-In 2010, the Compensation Committee again discussed stock ownership guidelines.
-However, several of our Named Executive Officers have been with us for a number of years and already have a significant portion of their financial net worth tied to the performance of our stock.
-Therefore, the Compensation Committee decided against instituting any stock ownership guidelines in 2010.
+In 2011, the Compensation Committee again discussed stock ownership guidelines.
+However, certain of our Named Executive Officers have been with us for a number of years and already have a significant portion of their financial net worth tied to the performance of our Common Stock.
+Therefore, the Compensation Committee decided not to institute any stock ownership guidelines in fiscal 2011.